-189 What is the TSP Web site?
+186 What is the TSP Website?

-The TSP Web site is the most efficient way to get up-to-date information about the TSP, monthly and historical rates of return for the investment funds, the current loan interest rate and annuity interest rate index, and copies of TSP materials.
+The TSP Website, www.TSP.gov is the most efficient way to get up-to-date information about the TSP, monthly and historical rates of return for the investment funds. the current loan interest rate and annuity interest rate index, and copies of TSP materials.
 There are interactive calculators to project the growth of a participant's account using different assumptions of salary, number of years until withdrawal, and rates of return, and to estimate annuity payments from different types of TSP annuities.
-In the case of a lost or forgotten TSP PIN, the Web site can be used to request that a new one be sent.
+In the case of a lost or forgotten TSP PIN, the Website can be used to request that a new one be sent.

-Participants in the TSP can use the secure area of the Web site to obtain information about their account or to execute certain transactions.
+Participants in the TSP can use the secure area of the Website to obtain information about their account or to execute certain transactions.
 Participants can find out their account balance, the amount available for borrowing, and the status of a loan or withdrawal request.
-The site can also be used to change an existing PIN, change the allocation of future payroll contributions among the funds, and request an interfund transfer in the secure area of the Web site.
+The site can also be used to change an existing PIN, change the allocation of future payroll contributions among the funds, and request an interfund transfer in the secure area of the Website.

-190 May a TSP participant stop making contributions at any time?
+187 May a TSP participant stop making contributions at any time?